dekate/model-logger/README.md

 ### User Id

 Responsible user for the changes are tracked with `auth()->id()`.
-So, we're unable to track the user it's empty.
+So, we're unable to track the user if `auth` it's empty or not being used.

 ### What we cannot track